 Season 1 was filmed entirely in Vancouver, Canada.
 Vancouver is a modern city, which unfortunately tends not to preserve old buildings.
 This was challenging not only for the Set Decorator Janessa Hitsman SDSA International, but also for the Locations Department.
 “I really have to give credit to our Locations Managers Myles Lenning and Michael Roberts.
 They found great locations for all of these different periods.”

-.
+“The biggest challenge on Timeless Season 1 was neither building nor sourcing decor - it was the timeline.”
+8 days of shooting and 8 days of prep for each episode.
+There were times it became extremely tight to get the set to camera in time.
+In an episode about the Apollo 11 Mission (1960’s), Hitsman was tasked at creating the mission control room.
 The prop house she was planning to rent from was temporarily closed, so she suddenly had to have the console built.
 “Every switch, button, CRT and receiver had to be sourced locally in Vancouver...two dozen wireman working along with a dozen set dressers to get these control consoles ready for camera!
 I remember standing in the middle of the shop, feeling the energy, everyone giving it their all...”
 This made the Apollo 11 set one of her favorites of the season.

 It was a large undertaking creating the TIMELESS world each week.
 “It was a difficult show, but a Set Decorator’s dream show.”
 She was able to rent set decoration from prophouses and antique stores.
 However, since rented furniture couldn’t be aged, she had to purchase much of it.
 As episodes went on, she accrued a massive inventory of stock, so she used a classic Set Decorator method to reuse furniture—she had it reupholstered and refinished, and on to the next era, the next set.
 “We also had to custom all of our massive drapery the whole show, as the drapery had to be so outrageous, and, due to the shooting style of Season 1, was featured so heavily.
 I kept 3 workrooms going solid the whole show!